gkr6sy/slamjam/README.md

   2. User log-in input box & system in /login
   3. UVA logo mouseover javascript in /about
   4. Development team description button javascript in /about

+Requirements for Part 2:
+-	The logo and application name are on the top left of the website.
+-	Mock links to other useful pages are on the top left of the website.
+-	Other interactive functionalities are to be implemented in the future.